gusutabopb/corintick/README.md

 ```

 The first argument passed to `corintick.write` is an UID (universal identifier)
- and must be unique for each timeseries inserted in a given bucket.
+ and must be unique for each timeseries inserted in a given collection.
 The